adnanm20/sfml-projects/README.md

 Every directory is a different project and should contain its own Makefile which you run using make command

 ## Wave Function Collapse
 An example of how we can use wave function collapse to generate different images based on tiles given a set of rules.
 Hit space to see the generation run to the end or use n to view each tile being placed.
-You can reset the image using R.
+You can reset the image using R. Using the connectionMaker you can generate rules for any set of tiles.
+It checks all edges of every tile and compares to every other tile's edges.